Scotiabank lifts Crescent Point Energy Corp. [CPG] price estimate. Who else is bullish?

 Crescent Point Energy Corp.
-[NYSE: CPG] stock went on a downward path that fall over -2.66% on Friday, amounting to a one-week price increase of more than 4.36%.
+[NYSE: CPG] stock went on an upward path that rose over 5.76% on Monday, amounting to a one-week price increase of more than 4.41%.
 The company report on July 20, 2022 that Crescent Point Announces Q2 2022 Conference Call.

 3 Tiny Stocks Primed to Explode